-Saw the latest Blog post from Spacial Audio yesterday.
+Saw the latest Blog post from Spacial Audio recently.

 Seems like they’ve finally acknowledged there are major flaws with SAM Broadcaster.